 If you have been injured in a truck accident, there may be time limits to file your damages claim.
 In Wisconsin, the statute of limitations is commonly three years from the date of the accident.
 If the injured person is a minor, the statute of limitations is extended to the minor’s 20th birthday.
 However, this can vary greatly depending on the details of your specific case.

 The Appleton truck accident lawyers at Sigman, Janssen, Sewall, Pitz & Burkham have handled many truck accident cases in our nearly 100-year history and established a proven track record of success.
-Our legal team of attorneys, paralegals and support staff has the knowledge, resources and experience to fully litigate your claim.
+Our legal team of attorneys, paralegals and support staff have the knowledge, resources and experience to fully litigate your claim.
 We offer a free, no-obligation, initial consultation and if we are unable to obtain a recovery for your case, we do not get paid.
 This means there are no upfront costs or fees.

 For help today, call our team at (877) 888-5201.